 He’s a lucky one, what can I say? 😉

-Anyways, in case you are still in need of some festively fun Valentine’s Day treats, let me just throw this out there.
+Anyways, in case you are still in need of some festively fun Valentine’s Day treats, let me just throw my two cents out there…

-Going out to dinner is overrated.
-Show your loved one how much you care and COOK FOR THEM!
+Going out to dinner is totally overrated.
+I mean, the crowded restaurants, wait times, and the over-priced food.
+You should show your loved one how much you care and COOK FOR THEM!

 Also known as your new favorite comfy, cozy dish.